INFIERI 2025

 • b) 2.- CAEN JOINING THE CONTRIBUTION OF INDUSTRIAL FIRMS TO SMR DEVELOPMENTS

-CAEN SpA has joined The European Industrial Alliance on Small Modular Reactors (SMRs), which aims to speed up the development and deployment of SMRs in Europe by the early 2030s.
+CAEN SpA has joined the European Industrial Alliance for building small modular reactors (SMRs), which aims to speed up the development and deployment of SMRs in Europe by the early 2030s.
 SMRs are advanced nuclear reactors that provide low-carbon electricity and heat with enhanced safety and a smaller footprint.
 The alliance unites industry leaders, financial institutions, researchers, and policymakers to build a strong nuclear supply chain, support SMR projects, and overcome investment barriers.
 This initiative is a significant step towards integrating nuclear technologies into industrial applications and aiding Europe’s decarbonization efforts.

 Speaker: Ferdinando GIORDANO (CAEN SpA, It)